 Law schools are looking for smart, interesting students to fill their classrooms.
 They are going to search through your application file for evidence of what you will be like as a student and as a member of their student body.
-They will look to your undergraduate and/or graduate school performance (though only your undergraduate grades will be used to calculate your cumulative GPA) and LSAT score as predictors of your success in law school.
-If your grades or scores are not predictive (personal or family health issues, work hours, care of dependents or loved ones, or simple immaturity at the beginning of your college career), be prepared to include an addendum explaining why your grades or LSAT score are not indicative of your true ability or who you are now.
+Admission committees will examine your undergraduate and/or graduate school performance (though only your undergraduate grades will be used to calculate your cumulative GPA) and LSAT score as predictors of your success in law school.
+If your grades or scores are not predictive (personal or family health issues, work hours, care of dependents or loved ones, or simple immaturity at the beginning of your college career), consider including an addendum explaining why your grades or LSAT score are not indicative of your true ability or who you are now.
 Admissions committees will also evaluate your letters of recommendation, your personal statement and your resume to see how you will fit into their community: Are you able to engage in respectful and intelligent classroom discussion?
 Do you show initiative?
 Are you a leader?
 Are you someone who takes advantage of all resources available to them?
 Do you make an impact?

 The Law School Admission Council recognizes that applying to law school is an expensive process.
 To ensure access to the process for everyone, regardless of income, they instituted the Fee Waiver program.
 Students may apply for a fee waiver, which will cover the cost of two LSAT administrations, the Credential Assembly Service, four Academic Summary Reports and an LSAT prep book.
 While an LSAC fee waiver does not waive application fees, many law schools will automatically waive their application fee if you have been granted an LSAC fee waiver.
 Still other schools offer need-based fee waivers through a school-specific application process.
 Be aware that one should submit fee waiver applications at least six weeks before his desired LSAT administration date.

 Many schools also offer merit-based fee waivers to students whose academic profiles (released through the Candidate Referral System) indicate they might be successful applicants.
-Although receiving a merit-based fee waiver is indicative of success in the application process, it is not a guarantee of admission.
+Although receiving a merit-based fee waiver is sometimes predictive of success in the application process, it is not a guarantee of admission.
 To receive merit fee waivers, you must sign up for the Candidate Referral Service.

 The Credential Assembly Service (CAS)